Open access peer-reviewed chapter - ONLINE FIRST

 3.6.2 Accuracy and precision

 The accuracy of the method was determined by calculating the recovery percentage (%) of pyraclostrobin and by comparing the results with standard reference method (ICH Q2 R1 standard guideline) [19, 20].
-The recovery % for pyraclostrobin of method was calculated by spiking definite concentrations in real environmental and agricultural samples.
-A good recovery % obtained with coupling reagent coupled with spectrophotometry was calculated in the range of 84.75–108.5% for pyraclostrobin in agricultural and environmental samples, displays in Table 3.
-The precision is another parameter that should be validated to know the reproducibility of the results (ICH Q2 R1 standard guideline).
-The precision of the proposed method was ascertained by actual determination of fixed concentration of the pesticide within the Beer’s range and finding out the absorbance.
-The different level of pesticide concentration (6 times) are prepared three different times in a day and studied for intra-day variation and three different days to study inter-day variation.
+The recovery % for pyraclostrobin method was calculated by spiking definite concentrations in real environmental and agricultural samples.
+A good recovery % obtained with coupling reagent coupled with spectrophotometry was calculated in the range of 84.75–108.5% for pyraclostrobin in agricultural and environmental samples, as displayed in Table 4.
+The precision is another parameter that should be validated to determine the reproducibility of the results (ICH Q2 R1 standard guideline).
+The precision of the proposed method was ascertained by actual determination of fixed concentration of the pesticide within Beer’s range and finding the absorbance.
+The different levels of pesticide concentration (six times) are prepared three different times in a day and studied for intra-day variation and three different days to study inter-day variation.
 The percentage relative standard deviation (% RSD) of the predicted concentration from the regression equation is taken as precision.
 Accordingly, the RSD % was found to be 1.9% for pyraclostrobin.
-These results shows the precision, accuracy, and the selectivity for the determination of OCL like pyraclostrobin in agricultural and environmental samples.
+These results show the precision, accuracy and selectivity for the determination of OCL-like pyraclostrobin in agricultural and environmental samples.

 Water**0.26109.729.4594.50.395